- New Boxcryptor for macOS

 - I Cannot Move a File to an Encrypted Folder

 - What happens if Boxcryptor goes out of business?

 - Apple Chip-Support

-Note: If an attacker gains access to your operating system, it is theoretically possible for him to modify the locally stored Boxcryptor settings in such a way that the protection feature can be circumvented.
+Note: If a sophisticated attacker gains access to your operating system, it is theoretically possible for him to circumvent the protection feature by directly accessing the applications internal data.
 While this feature can help you better protect your encrypted data on your computer, it does not guarantee 100% security against sophisticated attackers with access to your operating system.
 We recommend to follow local device security best practices, to avoid such a situation.

 Boxcryptor is seamlessly integrated into Apple's Finder, so the experience depends heavily on its functions and preferences.
 However, some settings are only available within the Boxcryptor app.

 To get there, open the Boxcryptor app and navigate to Settings.
 Here you will find options to: